JojoBaPb/alx-airbnb-database/database-adv-script/README.md

 Each query is crafted to mirror realistic scenarios encountered in production database systems where insights must be extracted from incomplete or partially related datasets.

+## Subqueries

+This section demonstrates the use of subqueries to filter and analyze relational data:

+1. **Non-Correlated Subquery**: Retrieves all properties whose average review rating exceeds 4.0.
+The subquery groups reviews by `property_id` and uses `HAVING AVG(rating) > 4.0` to filter out lower-rated properties.
+The outer query fetches property details for the filtered IDs.

+2. **Correlated Subquery**: Identifies users who have made more than three bookings.
+The subquery counts the number of bookings for each user by referencing the outer query’s `users.id`, making it correlated.
+Only users with more than 3 associated bookings are returned.

+These subqueries illustrate powerful ways to perform nested analysis, especially when filtering based on aggregates or related entity counts.